Yakuhito/GreenWeb.js/docs/standard-coin.md

 ```

 `isSyntheticKey` should be set to `true` if the given `publicKey` has already been transformed to a synthetic key.
 If your public key comes from a function such as `masterSkToWallerSk`, leave this parameter unset or set it to `false`.
-`forceUsePuzzle` should be set to `true` if you wish to overwrite a `StandardCoin`s puzzle and ignore the one computed frm the public key.
+`forceUsePuzzle` should be set to `true` if you wish to overwrite a `StandardCoin`s puzzle and ignore the one computed from the public key.
 Using this parameter is not recommended.

 ### Returns